Hospitals, Providers, and Insurers Are Not One Coordinated System

 Separate the players

-Do not assume the hospital, physicians, ambulance provider, health insurer, auto insurer, and billing office are working through one coordinated financial process.
+Do not assume the hospital, physicians, ambulance provider, health insurer, auto insurer, lien claimant, and collection office are working through one coordinated financial process.

 Track MedPay early

-Determine whether MedPay exists, how much is available, whether trauma-care charges are consuming it first, and which bills are still unpaid after it is exhausted.
+Determine whether MedPay exists, how much is available, whether trauma-care charges are consuming it first, and which bills remain unpaid after it is exhausted.

 Ask about discounted-care screening and payment-plan rights

-If bills are large, determine whether hospital financial assistance, discounted-care rights, or payment-plan protections may apply.
+If bills are large, determine whether Hospital Discounted Care, financial assistance, payment-plan limits, or collection restrictions may apply.

 Do not ignore lien or collection language